 Langara’s EdTech department provides expertise, support, and guidance in a wide range of learning tools and technologies.
-To clarify our support structure we have categorized these into four levels: Level 1: core, supported technologies, Level 2: advised-on technologies, Level 3: recognized technologies, and Level 4: technologies in the pilot phase.
+To clarify our support structure, we have categorized these into three levels:

 Level 1: Core, Supported Technologies

-Core technologies are those that EdTech administers, controls and supports as part of our core business.
-Support for core technologies includes:
+Core technologies are those that EdTech administers, controls, and supports as part of our core business.
+EdTech’s core, supported technologies currently are:

 - Providing full support to faculty and instructional staff using these technologies

 - Offering a comprehensive faculty and instructional staff development and troubleshooting service

 - Ensuring that their setup complies with legal requirements (i.e. FIPPA and PIPA) and institutional policies (i.e. retention, backup, risk management)

 EdTech faculty and staff have expertise with a range of apps, software, and cloud tools which have the potential to enrich learning and teaching.
 However, we do not necessarily have administration rights or control over these tools, and they are not part of our core business.

 Support for these tools predominantly consists of advising on effective pedagogical practice in embedding them in learning and teaching activities.
 Where troubleshooting or technical support is required, please be aware that it may take us longer to respond as we prioritize our Level 1 technologies.

 Users must ensure that their use of ‘advised-on’ technologies complies with legal requirements (i.e. FIPPA, PIPA, data protection, copyright) and institutional policies.